ianc1991/MovieDB/README.md

 # MovieDB

 A curent work in progress MERN project using the default MongoDB Atlas Mflix database.

-This was my first real step into backend programming.
-I found setting up the JSON Web Token to be the most difficult part so far.
-I spent a fair amount of time on Postman sending requests again and again until I was able to get it to work the way I needed.
-For the React front end, I'm using Axios for my HTTP requests.

 ### Current capabilities

 * Bootstrap components are used to get the initial layout of the website done.